-Leak Wait: When the concentration of refrigerant in the ambient air exceeds the Main Alarm trip point, the system enters the Leak Wait Mode.
-During Leak Wait, the system stops scanning and remains in the zone until a Main Alarm occurs or the concentration falls below the trip point.
+Leak Wait: When the concentration of refrigerant in the ambient air exceeds the preset trip point, the system enters the Leak Wait Mode.
+During Leak Wait, the system stops scanning and remains in the zone until an Alarm occurs or the concentration falls below the trip point.
 The system stays in leak wait for a period of time ranging from 7 seconds to 3 minutes.
 The larger the PPM reading the shorter the wait period.
-The purpose of the wait is to avoid going into Main Alarm for a brief transient increase in halogen background.
+The purpose of the wait is to avoid going into alarm for a brief transient increase in halogen background.
 During Leak Wait the PPM meter oscillates between 0 and the PPM reading.

-Main Alarm: After the leak wait timing is complete, the system enters Main Alarm Mode.
-The Main Alarm Relay is energized, the Main Alarm Light flashes once per second, the meter continues to display the PPM reading, and the unit remains in the zone.
-The system remains in

-Main Alarm Mode until there is a reset.
+Alarm: After the leak wait timing is complete, the system enters Alarm Mode.
+The Alarm Relay is energized, the Alarm Light flashes once per second, the meter continues to display the PPM reading, and the unit remains in the zone.
+The system remains in Alarm Mode until there is a reset.

-The Main Alarm Light and Relay are also actuated if a Malfunction occurs (see below).
+The Alarm Light and Relay are also actuated if a Malfunction occurs (see below).
 During the Malfunction Alarm, the Main Alarm Light flashes at a rate of twice per second.